miguelcobain/ember-yeti-table/tests/dummy/app/pods/docs/filtering/template.md

   {{demo.snippet "filtering-simple.hbs"}}
 {{/docs-demo}}

-If you want to filter on a single column, you can use `filter` on the column definition.
+## Single column filtering

-You can still use the general `filter` property in the parent `{{yeti-table}}` component.
+You can also use the `@filter` argument on the columns, in which case the filter would only apply to that column.
+This means that Yeti Table will only show rows in which that particular column matches that text.

+You can use the `@filter` argument on `<YetiTable>` and `<header.column>` at the same time.

 <aside>
-  The column definitions `filter` property is subtractive, meaning that it will filter out rows from the subset that passes the general `filter`.
+  The column definitions `@filter` argument is subtractive, meaning that it will filter out rows from the subset that passes the general `@filter`.
 </aside>

 {{#docs-demo as |demo|}}